How a systematised agribusiness can get you more (growth, time, profit) for less work

 It’s also about mindset and your own personal patterns

 We’ll touch on this here, however this is a topic for another day, because discussing mindset and patterns is like ‘opening Pandora’s Box’.

 How you, the business owner, operates is a significant reason why so many business owners are challenged in successfully creating a self-managing, systematised business.
 By ‘operates’, we are referring to how your actions are influenced by underlying patterns and beliefs.

 When a business owner grumbles that “I can never get any time off” or “I’m so busy but I can’t trust anyone with what I’m doing”, this often unconsciously (or consciously) demonstrates they actually don’t want to give away control.
 Using justifications such as saying “no-one else can do as good of a job as me” is actually about retaining control.
 And at a deeper level, this satisfies many of our human desires of feeling ‘needed’ or ‘useful’.

 Other unconscious patterns are rooted in Australian culture (always needing to be ‘seen to be busy’, not being a ‘slacker’ or someone who ‘has it too good’).

 Adhering to and buying into these traits simply doesn’t serve us well as business owners, because it undermines the very thing we are trying to achieve – a self-managing, profitable agribusiness.
 Practice being mindful about your underlying motivations when making decisions in your business, particularly around developing systems and relinquishing control.

 Looking for help systematising your business?

-Creating a self-managing, profitable agribusiness is the focus of the Agri-Business Management Program.
-In this program, you will be supported in identifying the required systems for your business to move forward, and then developing fit for purpose systems, designed to help you grow your business, but also to help remove you from it.
+Creating a self-managing, profitable agribusiness is the focus of the team at ABDI Advisory.
+Our team can support you in identifying the required systems for your business to move forward, and then developing fit-for-purpose systems, designed to help you grow your business, but also to help remove you from it.
 To get started, simply request a free 30-minute consultation with an advisor today.